Open Autonomous Intelligence Initiative

 A following paper or subsection should address the related but distinct regress problem.
 Temporal projection introduces duration estimates, synchronization constraints, and conflict resolution requirements.
 At some point the framework must specify where PMF stops and implementation policy begins.
 The emerging answer is that PMF defines admissible constraint spaces and structural coherence requirements, while implementation-specific regulation determines resolution policies within those spaces.

 This distinction matters beyond time.
 It provides a general method for formalizing PMF constructs.
-Coupling, mapping, regulation, and knowledge can be treated using the same pattern: define the structural construct, identify the constraint space, specify projection or realization mechanisms, and locate regulatory resolution without over-prescribing domain-specific policy.
+Mapping, regulation, and knowledge can be treated using the same pattern: define the structural construct, identify the constraint space, specify projection or realization mechanisms, and locate regulatory resolution without over-prescribing domain-specific policy.

 In that sense, the transformation/time revision is more than a fix to one paper.
 It establishes a repeatable discipline for the whole framework: structural definition first, projection and realization second, regulation over constraints third, implementation policy last.